 You can do this by first repositioning the cam-lobe so that it is pointing upward.
 The crankshaft will need to be turned to reposition it.
 Now the lifter needs to be turned.
 You’ll want the notch to be aligned with the middle of the cylinder head.

 Apply a pushing pressure to the lifter with a depressor tool.
 Put a keeper tool on the lifter’s edge.
 Take out the depressor tool and then use a magnet to take off the shim.

 Measure the shim’s thickness with a micrometer.
 Calculate the new valve shim adjustment thickness so that the proper clearance can be achieved.
 With a 2.4L engine, the formula for calculating the thickness would be as follows:

 - (thickness of new shim) = (thickness of removed shim) + (valve clearance measurement – 0.0146 inches)

 The same formula can be used to calculate the thickness of both the intake shim and exhaust shim.

 If you go to a professional mechanic to get a valve shim clearance job done, it will cost you anywhere from $250 to $340.
 The parts cost will only be around $30 to $60 while the labor costs will be around $220 to $280.
 Taxes and fees will surely be added to the total price as well.
-The best thing to do is find the best mechanic who charges the lowest hourly rate.
+The best thing to do is find a good, experienced mechanic who charges a reasonable hourly rate.